-Let's look at some actual Reserve projects:
+To help address these concerns, let's look at some actual Reserve projects:

-Consider a Board that is trying to decide whether to replace (or defer the replacement of) a "pool heater" that has reached the end of its Remaining Useful Life (RUL).
-One of the first considerations should be "What are the possible consequences of component failure?"
+Consider a Board that is trying to decide whether to replace (or defer the replacement of) a pool heater that has reached the end of its Remaining Useful Life (RUL).
+One of the first considerations should be what the possible consequences are of a component failure.

 For most Associations, it would be of no consequence if the pool heater suddenly failed.
-At worst, the pool would cool down for a few days until the replacement heater was installed.
-You may have a few disgruntled swimmers, but it's not that big a deal.
+At worst, the pool would cool down for a few days until the replacement heater was installed, leaving you with a few disgruntled swimmers, but nothing that was a significant issue.

-But deciding whether to repair or replace a failing boiler (with a RUL = 0 years on the Reserve Study) that provides hot water to the entire building is an entirely different matter.
-If the boiler were to fail suddenly, and everyone in the building has to survive without hot water for a few days, there are going to be some very unhappy homeowners!
+However, deciding whether to repair or replace a failing boiler (with an RUL of zero years on the Reserve Study) that provides hot water to the entire building is an entirely different matter.
+If www.reservestudy.com Page | 1 the boiler were to fail suddenly, and everyone in the building has to survive without hot water for a few days, there are going to be some very unhappy homeowners.